n-d-r-d-g/patterns/decimal-type-in-js/README.md

-# Using the Decimal type in JavaScript
+# Decimal type in JavaScript

 Some programming languages provide a built-in Decimal type to represent non-repeating decimal fractions like 0.3 and -1.17 without rounding.
 This means that developers can perform arithmetic operations accurately on these fractions.